-When choosing a barcoding marker suitable for a group identification, two major issues needs to be taken into consideration: (1) the availability of sequences in the databases and (2) the opportune genetic variability that allows a within group amplification and the design of internal probes.
-For these reasons only four markers by the firstly selected seven were used for qPCR assays, i.e., Rbcl, TufA, 16S, and ITS.
-The chosen barcoding markers responded to the prerequisites of alternation in conserved and variable regions; also listed microorganisms were broadly represented in Genbank database.
+Fig. 5 Standard curves for absolute qPCR quantification for rbcL and tufa barcoding markers for the determination of Chlorophyta and 16S and ITS barcoding markers for the determination, respectively, of Eubacteria and Fungi into consideration: (1) the availability of sequences in the databases and (2) the opportune genetic variability that allows a within-group amplification and the design of internal probes.
+For these reasons, only four markers by the firstly selected seven were used for qPCR assays, i.e., Rbcl, TufA, 16S, ITS.
+The chosen barcoding markers responded to the prerequisites of alternation in conserved and variable regions; also, listed microorganisms were broadly represented in GenBank database.